 Out of Programme (OOP) Pay

-Pay will depend on your individual contract, however it is important to be aware of the potential changes in your NHS pay, pension and maternity leave4.
+Pay will depend on your individual contract.
+However, it is important to be aware of the potential changes in your NHS pay, pension and maternity leave 27.

-This is because maternity pay is based on your average weekly earnings in the eight weeks up to and including the qualifying week which is the 15th week before your due date (see section on Maternity Pay)4.
+This is because maternity pay is based on your average weekly earnings in the eight weeks up to and including the qualifying week which is the 15th week before your due date (see section on Maternity Pay) 27.

 Overall it is advisable to seek an NHS honorary contract with your employer to protect certain benefits relating to continuity of service.